pymupdf/PyMuPDF/docs/page.rst

       * Changed in v1.19.0: add "seqno" key, remove "clippings" key
       * Changed in v1.19.1: "color" / "fill" keys now always are either are RGB tuples or `None`.
 This resolves issues caused by exotic colorspaces.
       * Changed in v1.19.2: add an indicator for the *"orientation"* of the area covered by an "re" item.
       * Changed in v1.22.0: add new key `"layer"` which contains the name of the Optional Content Group of the path (or `None`).
-Add parameter `extended` to also return clipping paths.
+      * Changed in v1.22.0: add parameter `extended` to also return clipping and group paths.

-      Return the draw commands of the page.
-These are instructions which draw lines, rectangles, quadruples or curves, including properties like colors, transparency, line width and dashing, etc.
+      Return the vector graphics of the page.
+These are instructions which draw lines, rectangles, quadruples or curves, including properties like colors, transparency, line width and dashing, etc. Alternative terms are "line art" and "drawings".

       :returns: a list of dictionaries.
 Each dictionary item contains one or more single draw commands belonging together: they have the same properties (colors, dashing, etc.).
 This is called a **"path"** in PDF, so we adopted that name here, but the method **works for all document types**.

-      The path dictionary has been designed to be compatible with class :ref:`Shape`.
+      The path dictionary for fill, stroke and fill-stroke paths has been designed to be compatible with class :ref:`Shape`.
 There are the following keys:

             ============== ============================================================================
             Key            Value